-Residents can now recycle paper and cardboard 24/7 at two new locations: O’Fallon City Hall and the O’Fallon Justice Center!
-An additional location on the south side of the City will be added soon.
+Residents can now recycle paper and cardboard 24/7 at three locations: O’Fallon City Hall, the Renaud Center and the O’Fallon Justice Center!

 The recycling industry changed significantly in 2018, and it is now impacting cities around the world, especially communities like O'Fallon, who used to be "single stream” recyclers.
 China, which had been the world’s largest importer of recyclables, no longer allows single stream recyclable materials from the United States.
 O'Fallon was forced to change our program in order to continue recycling in our City.